DataDog/documentation/content/en/security/cspm/_index.md

 Strengthen your security posture and achieve continuous compliance by detecting, prioritizing, and remediating misconfigurations across all your cloud resources using Datadog's [out-of-the-box detection rules](#manage-out-of-the-box-and-custom-detection-rules).

-View a high-level overview of your security posture on the [Summary page][3].
+View a high-level overview of your security posture on the [Overview page][3].
 Examine the details of findings and analyze historical configurations with the [Security Findings Explorer][9].

 {{< img src="security/cspm/summary_page.png" alt="Cloud Security Posture Management summary page" width="100%">}}